-Mediation offers an alternative and effective way of resolving office conflicts apart from the traditional investigation or litigation processes.
+Mediation offers an alternative and effective way of resolving office conflicts apart from the traditional investigation or litigation procedures.

 This process is actually an informal one, with a neutral third party playing a key role in assisting opposing parties to voluntarily discuss, negotiate, and finalize a resolution to conflict issues.

 Neutral third party mediators do not impose decisions on both parties, but rather help them reach one that is mutually acceptable.

 Mediation gives both parties the chance to talk about the issues at length, clarify misunderstandings, determine interests and concerns, seek common points of agreement, and transform these into concrete solutions.

 Litigation, on the other hand, has a range of disadvantages:

 - It stresses the victim(s), affecting both mind and body.

 - It creates a negative impact on productivity.